Hemanathann/Hospital-Bed-capacity-analytics-aws-bi/README.md

 If deploying to EC2:
 - Open TCP 8501 in EC2 Security Group
 - Consider running Streamlit behind nginx or using a reverse proxy if exposing to internet
-- Optionally use systemd / docker for production reliability (I can add a Dockerfile if needed)

 ---